Samsung/tizen-docs/docs/application/native/guides/multimedia/pose-detection.md

    /* Preview images for image tracking */
    #include <camera.h>
    ```
-2. Create a structure to store the global data.
+2. Create a structure to store global data.

    For pose detection , use the following `imagedata_s` structure: